-Policy: 5 SFS PREA Guide, Sec.
+Policy: 375 SFS PREA Guide, Sec.
+6, para 5

-(a) Air Force Level I facilities do not have full or part-time medical and mental health care practitioners who work regularly in its facilities and are exempt from completing specialized training requirements for PREA.
+(b) Air Force Level I facilities do not have full or part-time medical and mental health care practitioners who work regularly in its facilities and are exempt from completing specialized training requirements for PREA.
 These services are conducted by the local military treatment facility or local medical facilities.